AHossamHaloda/SnakeGame_2D/README.md

 ### <u>Section 6:</u> Concurrency
 #### Point 1
-Check **gameManager.cpp** file line 30 and 44 where a thread is lanuched to handle Game Data Base Update.
+Check **gameManager.cpp** file line 27 and 39 where a thread is lanuched to handle Game Data Base Update.

 #### Point 2
 Not Done.

 #### Point 3
-Check **gameDataBase.cpp** file line 17, 29, and 75  which has protection on m_player member variable to protect it aganist race condition which can occur from the the main thread and the work thread concurrently.
+Check **gameDataBase.cpp** file line 19, 33, 43 and 117  which represent protection using m_playerMutex and m_fileMutexhas on accessing the player struct and the external file to prevent race condition which can occur from the the main thread and the work thread concurrently.

 #### Point 4
 Not Done.